Albert0i/RU301/topology2.md

 ### Epilogue
 Time and money are two major factors which drive people forward.
 Oftentimes one either loses time or money and vice versa.
 On a sunny day, when a field trip is ruined by a broken car right in the way, what will you lose?
 It's your temper...

+It's you who controls it? or it controls you?

 ### EOF (2024/06/07)